KittyGiraudel/site/_posts/2013-08-08-advanced-sass-list-functions.md

 ## Final words

-I guess that's all I got folks!
+I guess that’s all I got folks!
 If you think of anything that could improve any of those functions, be sure to tell.
 Meanwhile, you can play with [this pen](https://codepen.io/HugoGiraudel/pen/loAgq) or contribute to [this repo](https://github.com/HugoGiraudel/Sass-snippets/blob/master/list-functions/_all.scss).